Diane Pathieu

 Diane Pathieu is an American television anchor who works for WLS-TV in Chicago.

 Biography

-Pathieu born and raised to an Assyrian family in the Rogers Park neighborhood of Chicago.
+Pathieu was born and raised to an Assyrian family in the Rogers Park neighborhood of Chicago.
 Her mother is an immigrant from Syria and her father is an immigrant from Lebanon.
 In 2001, she graduated with a B.A. from Columbia College.
 While in school, she worked at Metro/Shadow Traffic and WMAQ-TV.
-After graduation, she moved to Iowa to become an anchor and producer at KFXB-TV in Dubuque, Iowa.
-She then got a job as a general assignment reporter and weekend anchor at KCRG-TV Cedar Rapids, Iowa.
+After graduation, she moved to Iowa to work as an anchor and producer at KFXB-TV in Dubuque, Iowa.
+She then accepted a position as a general assignment reporter and weekend anchor at KCRG-TV in Cedar Rapids, Iowa.
 In 2005, she accepted a position at WTMJ-TV in Milwaukee as a reporter on the morning newscast and as anchor for the noon newscast.
 In December 2011, she moved to WLS-TV where she serves as general assignment reporter and fill-in anchor.